learn-co-curriculum/dsc-effect-sizes/README.md

 * Calculate simple (unstandardized) effect size using Python and SciPy
 * Interpret the results of simple effect size and identify shortcomings of this approach
 * Calculate the standardized effect size using Cohen's d statistic
-* Visualize and Interpret the $d$ value as size of effect
+* Visualize and Interpret the d value as size of effect

 ## Introduction to Effect Size